Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 <table><tr></tr><tr align="center"><td width="40%"><b>Y&thinsp;E&thinsp;S</b></td><td width="20%" >and</td><td width="40%" ><b>N&thinsp;O</b></td>
 </tr><tr valign="center"><td>

-Null references aren't CPU vulnerabilities as [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability))<sup><b>w</b></sup> that you can't fix just by a software patch.
+Null references aren't CPU vulnerabilities as [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability))<sup><b>w</b></sup> that can't be fixed just by a software patch.
 It's not even a peer to the Y2K problem, which stemmed from a single but massive negligence.

-Botched updates, blackouts, catastrophic failures - they were caused by logical errors where this or that type of exception didn't play a dramatic role.
+Botched global updates, blackouts, catastrophic failures were caused by logical errors where exception names play a secondary role.

-What makes matters twisted &thinsp;&mdash;&thinsp; many disasters spread because there was no sign of exception or error.
+Except one type &thinsp;&mdash;&thinsp; many disasters multiplied and spread because there was no sign of exception or error.

 </td><td><picture><img alt="&nbsp; Yin&Yang under null sign" src="../../../../_rsc/_img/signs/YinYangNull.png" /></picture></picture></td><td>

-Fewer or more big software providers collect error information, which occurs in their products.
+Fewer or more big software providers collect reports on error, which crash their products or run undercover.

-Over 50% of them could be `NullReference` and they may be handled under the carpet.
-Many of these errors are difficult enough to trace and debug, and they stay for years, unless the software crashes.
+The fruit of statistics &thinsp;&mdash;&thinsp; `NullReference` cane make up over 50%.
+Many of these errors are difficult enough to trace and debug, and if they aren't regular or critical they can stay for years without investigation.

+Must be evident NullReference can be most difficult to research.

 </td></tr></table>

 ## Null <mark>&empty;🚿</mark> Washing</h2>